phac-nml/irida-galaxy-importer/README.md

 And you should now see a `irida_import.xml` file in the directory which contains the proper details to connect between your IRIDA and Galaxy instances.

-*Note: Depending on how you've installed the tool, to run this command you may also have to either install additional Python dependencies(e.g., like in section [2.1.2.2][section-2.1.2.2]) or load up the appropriate virtual environment with the dependencies (like in section [2.1.1.3][section-2.1.1.3]).
+*Note: To run this command you may also have to either install additional Python dependencies(e.g., like in section [2.1.2][section-2.1.2]).

 ## 2.3.
 Restart Galaxy